 Rather than processing one shot at a time, you can select the images in the library and apply presets to them.
-This technique saves much time for wedding photography or similar photoshoots when you change light conditions and indoor-outdoor location.
+This technique saves a lot of time for wedding photography or similar photoshoots when you change lighting conditions and indoor-outdoor location.
 So, if you are thinking of how to edit multiple photos in Lightroom, just follow these useful tricks.

 Step 1.
 Select the first picture in the group.
-After that select other images for applying the similar preset.
+After that, select other images to apply the same preset.

 Step 3.
 Do the process once again if necessary.

-The Library module works smoother so picture editing is much faster than in the Develop Module.
-With applying presets, you may want to make the broad adjustments to your shots.
-This technique helps regulate the most important settings such as white balance, exposure, brightness, etc. Moreover, it is possible to apply these filters to the set of images simultaneously, which saves time and efforts.
+The Library module works more smoothly, so picture editing is much faster than in the Develop Module.
+When applying presets, you may want to make the broad adjustments to your shots.
+This technique helps regulate the most important settings such as white balance, exposure, brightness, etc. Moreover, it is possible to apply these filters to the set of images simultaneously, which saves time and effort.

 Step 1.
 Select several pictures in the Library module – press CTRL and click to add to your selection.

 Step 2.
 Find the Quick Develop panel and tick the appropriate parameters like Contrast, Exposure, etc. Then apply the changes to the whole package.

 When you have applied the broad adjustments, you can regulate some parameters of your photos.
 You can try to adjust curves and gradient filter depending on your shot.
 It is better to do this in the Develop Module.
 However, you can group several images to simplify the process.

 Step 1.
 Run the Develop module.
 Then select a shot you want to change.

 Step 2.
 Select multiple images in the Develop filmstrip or Library grid view.